dav1dnix/scripts/screenshot/README.md

 # screenshot
-## Screenshots an area and copies 0x0.st url to clipboard
+## Screenshots an area and copies 0x0.arikawa-hi.me url to clipboard

 ## Dependencies
-- gnome-screenshot
+- flameshot
 - xclip

 You could also rebind the Print key if you want to